Jekblade/RouteAI/README.md

 # Contributing

-Contributions to the RouteAI are welcome.
-When sharing results of the app, please attribute the name of the app "RouteAI".
+Contributions to the Orienteering Application are welcome.
+When sharing results of the app, please attribute the author "Jekabs Janovs".

 # License